Transformational coaching explained

 Without judging, without overshadowing, he or she helps the person to express his desires and wishes as a human being.
 Accompanying and monitoring their processes of improvement and development of their skills and thus achieving personal success.

 The equal coaching relationship is essential for stronger trust so that the coach can help to identify those limiting patterns of negative thoughts that in many situations become toxic and routine actions that make the person not to reach the tranquillity of his being.
+This equal relationship is important in all forms of coaching: from real life coaching sessions to online courses.

 This is why life can become transformational as it is possible to start the transformation internally and externalise that transformation into actions in daily life as being free of negative thoughts can lead to changing the behaviour and actions that a person has.